 If an IRA owner received an RMD in 2020, they had the option of returning it to their account or other qualified plan to avoid paying taxes on that distribution.
 If the RMD qualified as a COVID-19 related distribution, it can be repaid over a 3-year period or have the taxes due distributed over three years.

 Keep up with the latest IRS news with our weekly blog post and our social media accounts.
 We have offices throughout Louisiana and now in Austin and Houston, Texas.
-Give us a call today for a free consultation!
+Contact us today for a free consultation!